miqueleg/miqueleg.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Biologist, Molecular Biologist and Bioinformatician.
-Designing Proteins computationaly and making my own tools to do so.
+Biologist, molecular biologist and bioinformatician.
+Designing proteins computationally and building my own tools to do so.

-Plant Lover, in fact is my main focus of my <a href='https://www.instagram.com/miquelgarden'>Instagram account</a>.
+Plant lover; it's the main focus of my <a href='https://www.instagram.com/miquelgarden'>Instagram account</a>.